thompson-dean/Poetic/README.md

 - Long press your favorite quotes to highlight them or share them with friends.

-- Every time you boot up the app you will be shown a random poem from the API.
-If you don't dig it, swipe and release to receive a new random one.
+- Every time you boot up the app you will be shown recommended poems from dbPoetry API.

 - Notifications

-- If you are in a child view, tap the tab bar to pop back to the parent view.

 - Dark Mode